psarando/shire-reckoning/Middle-earth-simulation.md

 those calendar dates only match up that way during the daylight hours of that day;
-because Tolkien stated in Appendix D that the Gondor calendars reckoned their dates from sunrise to sunrise, the Elves reckoned their dates from sunset to sunset, and it's implied that the Hobbits reckoned their dates from midnight to midnight (as we do in modern times).
+because Tolkien stated in Appendix D that the Gondor calendars reckoned their dates from sunrise to sunrise, the Elves reckoned their dates from sunset to sunset, and it's implied that the Hobbits reckoned their dates from midnight to midnight (as we do in modern times), exemplified in the following passage from the "Minas Tirith" chapter in *The Return of the King*:

+> With that Gandalf went out;
+> and as he did so, there came the note of a clear sweet bell ringing in a tower of the citadel.
+> Three strokes it rang, like silver in the air, and ceased: the third hour from the rising of the sun.
+> After a minute Pippin went to the door and down the stair...
+> 'Nine o'clock we'd call it in the Shire,' said Pippin aloud to himself.

 For example, Appendix B tells us that the date the camp under Weathertop was attacked and Frodo was wounded by the Witch-king was S.R.
 1418 (III 3018) Winterfilth 6.